HarmonyOS version history

 The version history of the HarmonyOS distributed operating system began with the public release of the HarmonyOS 1.0 for Honor Vision smart TVs on August 9, 2019.
 The first expanded commercial version of the Embedded, IoT AI, Edge computing based operating system, HarmonyOS 2.0, was released on June 2, 2021, for phones, tablets, smartwatches, smart speakers, routers, and internet of things.
 Beforehand, DevEco Studio, the HarmonyOS app development IDE, was released in September 2020 together with the HarmonyOS 2.0 Beta.
 HarmonyOS is developed by Huawei.
-New major releases are announced at the Huawei Developers Conference (HDC) in the fourth quarter of each year together with the first public beta version of the operating system's next major version.
-The next major stable version is then released in the third to fourth quarter of the following year.
+New major releases are announced at the Huawei Developers Conference (HDC) in the every end of second quarter of each year together with the first public beta version of the operating system's next major version.
+The next major stable version is then released every fourth quarter of the following year since HarmonyOS 5.
+The current third generation HarmonyOS versions evolve from unified OpenHarmony-based HarmonyOS NEXT iterations since HarmonyOS 5 version.
+The current major version being HarmonyOS 6 which was released on November 25, 2025.

 Overview

-The first public release of HarmonyOS 1.0 with LiteOS and Linux kernel space with AOSP compatibility layer occurred with the release of Huawei's former brand Honor Vision smart TVs on August 15, 2019, after it was announced on August 10, 2019, as the first HarmonyOS powered commercial product in Huawei's domestic market, China alongside smart IoT devices on LiteOS kernel.
+The early mixed framework, pre-OpenHarmony, was the first public release of HarmonyOS 1.0 with LiteOS and Linux kernel space with AOSP compatibility layer occurred with the release of Huawei's former brand Honor Vision smart TVs on August 15, 2019, after it was announced on August 10, 2019, as the first HarmonyOS powered commercial product in Huawei's domestic market, China alongside smart IoT devices on LiteOS kernel.

-HarmonyOS 2.0 with Linux kernel that carried AOSP dual-framework base mobile telephony with OpenHarmony L3-L5 source code branch with EMUI fork was released on June 2, 2021, commercially in Huawei's domestic Chinese market, as de facto Beta testers for Chinese users, and was quickly adopted by 10 million users within a week.
+The second generation evolved HarmonyOS into a fragmented mixed and multi-framework with HarmonyOS 2.0 with Linux kernel that carried AOSP dual-framework base mobile telephony with watered down OpenHarmony L3-L5 source code branch on top of EMUI fork was released on June 2, 2021 that began on December 16, 2020 that introduced early native mixed-HAP file format coexisting with APK with limited API functionalities on wearables, mobile and TVs, smart IoT screens, two months after OpenHarmony source code officially released on September 10, 2020, commercially in Huawei's domestic Chinese market, as de facto Beta testers for Chinese users, and was quickly adopted by 10 million users within a week.
 It was gradually rolled out globally to tablets, smartwatches and bands in Huawei's product lines between the second half of 2021 and the first half of 2022.
 Followed by HarmonyOS 3.0 API 8 iteration with the introduction of declarative programming and stronger Super Device connectivity with terminal devices in July 2022.

 HarmonyOS 3.1 with API 9 and an enhanced feature built for Qualcomm Snapdragon chipsets set was released March 30, 2023 that was first preinstalled on the latest Huawei flagship smartphones Huawei P60 series.